asdf-format/asdf-standard/source/schemas/index.rst

 FINF schema definitions
 =======================

-This reference section describes the schemas for the built-in tags in FINF.
+This reference section describes the schema files for the built-in tags in FINF.

 FINF schemas are arranged into "modules".
 All FINF implementations must support the "core" module, but the other modules are optional.